Philip is a renowned Africa expert and author of many guidebooks to African destinations, including the Bradt guide to Malawi.

 Philip is the author of the Bradt guidebook to Malawi.

-This large reserve stretches from the Great Rift Valley in the west of the country to just short of Lake Malawi in the east.
-The rugged terrain covers a range of habitats with vast patches of miombo woodland, grassland and pockets of rainforest.
-There are several scenic rivers in the park, and both lodges are situated on the banks of the Bua river.
+This large reserve stretches across the rugged slopes of the Great Rift Valley as it rises from the western shore of Lake Malawi.
+The mountainous terrain covers a range of habitats with vast patches of miombo woodland interspersed with marshy dambos as well as pockets of grassland and rainforest.
+Several scenic seasonal rivers and waterfalls run through the reserve.
+Both lodges are situated above permanent pools on the Bua River.

 Weather & Climate